NextQuill: Causal Preference Modeling for Enhancing LLM Personalization: Abstract

 \section{Abstract}

-Personalizing large language models (LLMs) for individual users has become increasingly important as they are progressively integrated into real-world applications to support users' daily lives.
-However, existing personalization approaches often fail to distinguish which components of model predictions and training data truly reflect user preferences, leading to superficial personalization alignment.
-In this paper, we introduce \methodnameshort, a novel LLM personalization alignment framework grounded in causal preference modeling.
-We approach personalization from a causal perspective, treating both model predictions and ground-truth data generation as outcomes influenced by user preferences, along with other factors.
-We define the true preference effect as the causal impact of user history (which reflects preferences) on each token prediction or data generation instance, estimated through causal intervention techniques.
-Building on this insight, \methodnameshort introduces two complementary alignment strategies: (1) aligning model-internal causal preference effects on predictions with those reflected in ground-truth data, rather than indiscriminately fitting predictions, and (2) focusing on fitting preference-bearing tokens identified via ground-truth data preference effects, rather than treating all tokens uniformly.
-By integrating these strategies, \methodnameshort shifts the alignment process toward learning from causal preference effects, facilitating more effective and personalized adaptation.
-Experiments across multiple personalization benchmarks demonstrate that \methodnameshort significantly improves personalization quality, offering a principled, causal foundation for LLM personalization.
-Our codes are available on \url{https://github.com/juntaoyou/NextQuill}.
+Personalizing large language models (LLMs) is increasingly important as they are progressively integrated into real-world applications to support users’ daily lives.
+However, existing approaches often fail to distinguish which components of response predictions by model and ground-truth response in training data truly reflect user preferences, resulting in shallow personalization alignment.
+In this paper, we introduce NextQuill, a novel LLM personalization alignment framework grounded in causal preference modeling.
+We approach personalization from a causal perspective, recognizing that model-predicted responses (model side) and user-written ground-truth responses (data side) are both outcomes shaped by user history (characteristics) and other context factors.
+To better capture user preferences, we define causal preference effects as the causal effect of the user history/characteristics on outcomes from the model/data side.
+Building on this foundation, NextQuill introduces two complementary alignment strategies: (1) aligning model-side causal preference effects (on predictions) with those of ground-truth data, rather than indiscriminately aligning all predictions, and (2) emphasizing learning the preference-driven ground-truth tokens, identified via data-side causal preference effects, rather than treating all tokens equally.
+As such, NextQuill shifts the alignment process toward learning from causal preference effects, facilitating more effective and personalized LLM adaptation.
+Experiments on multiple personalization benchmarks demonstrate that NextQuill substantially improves personalization quality.
+Code is available at \url{https://github.com/juntaoyou/NextQuill}.